geosolutions-it/MapStore2/docs/user-guide/paragraph-section.md

 ## Media Content

-Adding a media content, the [Media Editor Window](media-editor-window.md) opens, allowing the user to add an Image or a Map.
+Adding a media content, the [Media Editor Window](media-editor-window.md) opens to allow adding the supported media (like Image, Map or Video).

 ### Images

 An image added inside the paragraph section can be customized through the [Content Image Toolbar](content-image-toolbar.md).
-An example of an image with *small size* and *center alignment* set, added just below a text content, can be the following:
+Below is an example of a small, center-aligned image, just below a text content:

 <img src="../img/paragraph-section/text-image.jpg" class="ms-docimage"/>

 ### Maps

 A map added inside the paragraph section can be customized through the [Content Map Toolbar](content-map-toolbar.md).
-An example of a map with *large size* and *center alignment* set, added just below an image content, can be the following:
+Below is an example of a large, center-aligned map, just below an Image content:

 <img src="../img/paragraph-section/image-map.jpg" class="ms-docimage"/>

 ## Web Page Content

-Adding a web page content, the Web Page Windows opens, allowing the user to add an URL.
+Adding a web page content, the Web Page Windows opens allowing the user to add the URL of an extenal web page.
 A web page added inside the paragraph section can be customized through the [Content Web Page Toolbar](content-web-toolbar.md).
-An example of a web page with *medium size* and *center alignment* set, added just below a map content, can be the following:
+Below is an example of a medium, center-aligned web content, just below a map one:

 <img src="../img/paragraph-section/map-web.jpg" class="ms-docimage"/>